Tour of Britain: Latest Winners

 Possibilities of British Success

-As anticipation builds for the 2025 Tour of Britain, British fans are hopeful for another strong showing from home riders.
-In recent editions, cyclists like Ethan Hayter and Stephen Williams have delivered standout performances, underlining the strength of British road cycling.
+As anticipation builds for the 2026 Tour of Britain, British fans are hopeful for another strong showing from home riders.
+In recent editions, members of the UK teams have delivered standout performances, underlining the strength of British road cycling.
+With the event returning in September, attention will turn to whether they can once again contend for the overall victory and maintain their strong legacy in the modern era of the race.

 2025 Route Map